calroc/Thun/docs/Correcet_Programming.rst

-It’s prefectly okay to create forms out of other forms (not just strings.)
+It's prefectly okay to create forms out of other forms (not just strings.)

 .. code:: ipython2